ondat/documentation/docs/operations/how-to-clone-a-volume.md

     name: pvc-1
 ```

-The result is a new Volume with the name clone-of-pvc-1 that has the exact same content as the specified source Volume `pvc-1`.
+This results in a new volume named `clone-of-pvc-1` which contains a copy of the data in source volume `pvc-1`.